seznam/ima/docs/server/events.md

 description: 'Server > Events'
 ---

-The IMA.js server exposes `emitter` and `Event` objects that can be used to listen to events and adjust the server behavior.
+The IMA.js server exposes `emitter` and `Event` objects that can be used to handle events and adjust the server behavior.

 You can listen to any of the events below by calling `emitter.on(eventName, event => {})`.
 See the [`@esmj/emitter` documentation](https://github.com/mjancarik/esmj-emitter) for more details.